jsaintvanne/MyMSMSstudy/MS2process/README.md

 Some problems appeared during the testing time on this package :

 1. when the package is installed with the tar.gz file, I can't find the scripts in my library.
-I find the package install but there is no scripts R in its repository
+I find the package install but there is no scripts R in its repository.
+SOLUTION : have to source the different R scripts before running them each time I modify something.

 2. I can still run the workflow with my testing files and the test files of Alexis.
 I obtain the MGF files however they don't contain any peaklist.
 I have just the different informations about the MSMS spectra but no peaklist.